 Some tax deductions, no matter how important or necessary to your business, are not allowed.

-- Donations and contributions to a political group or candidate are not an allowable deduction.
+- Political contributions - Donations and contributions to a political group or candidate are not allowable deductions.

 Owning and operating your small business may come with many expenses, but taking advantage of the right tax deductions can help you return some of your investment and grow your business even further.

 Additionally, an accountant or tax specialist can help you find tax deductions that you may have missed and make sure that your tax return is filed correctly and properly.
 Utilizing a professional not only guarantees that your taxes are in tip-top shape, but also gives you more time to dedicate to your business.